18F/handbook/_pages/how-we-work/research-guidelines.md

 Carefully restricting access to personally identifiable information is a matter not just of people's right to respect but of their right to [privacy](https://methods.18f.gov/privacy/).
 For more information, please see the [Design research privacy impact assessment (PIA)](https://www.gsa.gov/cdnstatic/design_research_pia_%28signed%29.pdf), or [this 30-minute overview of privacy as it relates to research](https://gsa-tts.slack.com/files/U9KLLKS4W/FCSFWBZD3/researchguildprivacytalk091218.mp4) narrated by the GSA Privacy Office.

-**Bottom line: If you have questions about sharing information, just ask.** If you're not sure if you're collecting PII, you can ask on Slack in [#research](https://gsa-tts.slack.com/archives/research) to get other researchers' perspectives, and in [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) to track down relevant policy guidance.
+**Bottom line: If you have questions about sharing information, just ask.** If you're not sure if you're collecting PII or need help with policy guidance, you can ask on Slack in [#g-research](https://gsa-tts.slack.com/archives/g-research).
 If you are not sure where the right place might be to store any given file, or what access permissions to grant, you can post a question to [#infrastructure](https://gsa-tts.slack.com/archives/infrastructure).

 ## Join the research guild!

-The Guild talks in [#research](https://gsa-tts.slack.com/archives/research) and meets once a week to discuss the theory and practice of asking questions.
-The current guild leaders are [Andrew Maier](https://gsa-tts.slack.com/team/andrewmaier) and [Ben Peterson](https://gsa-tts.slack.com/team/bpdesigns).
+The Guild talks in [#g-research](https://gsa-tts.slack.com/archives/g-research) and meets once a week to discuss the theory and practice of asking questions.